bur4an/NetlogixTechAssesment/Readme.md

-This repo contains deliverables for Technical Assesment completed by Burhan kachwala.
+This repo contains deliverables for Technical Assesment for Interview Process.